Doraku/DefaultDocumentation/README.md

 - the tooltip to display when overing the link.
 If null the url will be used

 The default value is `[{0}]({1} '{2}')`.

+<a name='MarkdownConfiguration_Exclude'></a>
+## Exclude
+- configuration file: `"Markdown.Exclude": [ "", ... ]`

+Contains a collection of regex used by the `DefaultDocumentation.Markdown.DocItemGenerators.ExcludeGenerator DefaultDocumentation.Markdown` [DocItemGenerator](#Configuration_DocItemGenerators), any `DocItem` whose id will match one of them will be excluded from the documentation generation.

+The default value is `null`.

 <a name='Samples'></a>
 # Samples